 Evolution gave us a remarkable digestive system, such as our oesophagus, fine biological engineering to cope with liquids, solids and air entering our bodies.
 Time, lifestyle, or medical conditions can still take a toll on performance.

 There are a range of physiological gastroenterology tests to establish where issues lie, for every part of the digestive tract.
-Dr Bloom will advise on any which may be helpful, we highlight a few examples.
+Professor Bloom will advise on any which may be helpful, we highlight a few examples.

 The ability of your food pipe to function is important, so food can move to your stomach in a normal way.
 Difficulty swallowing, persistent heartburn, spasms, or non cardiac chest pain may be symptoms when this is not the case.

 A test called esophageal manometry (or an esophageal motility study) can assess the current function of the upper and lower valves, along with the moving structure of the oesophagus itself.

 You may be asked to swallow water during testing, which is conducted using a fine tube passed through your nose, to your stomach.
 As this is slowly withdrawn, pressure changes can be detected and recorded.

 Beyond assessing structural function, esophageal manometry can help to establish the cause of reflux (regurgitation) of stomach acids, or contents back into the oesophagus, often known as gastro-oesophageal reflux disease or GORD.